egzonpllana/InteractiveImageView/README.md

 ## Backstory

 So, why was this made?
-While I was working on a project to provide a custom image crop based on given aspect ration, I could not find a
+While I was working on a project to provide an interactive image view based on given aspect ration, I could not find a suitable solution that offers all in one these features working in a single view without a need for a viewcontroller, so I build it.

 ## Questions or feedback?